| These

 basic food, education, shelter, health, access to

-work and living environments cannot emerge for
+healthy work and living environments, cannot had for

 all